Career reinvention

 Beyond Work

 My personal life has taught me to value forms of work that are often invisible: caregiving, cooking, patience, craft, and showing up for people consistently.
-I am also a stay-at-home dad, an avid baker, and a motorcycling traveller.
+I am also a stay-at-home dad, an avid baker, a motorcycling traveller, and someone who had to rebuild his health from the ground up.

 Recommendations